ZeroElectric/Raylib-CSharp-Vinculum/README.md

 ## What is **Raylib**?

-[Raylib](https://www.raylib.com/) is a friendly-to-use game framework: audio, 2D, 3D, fonts, animation, 2D physics.
-Inspired By `Xna / MonoGame`.  **However, `Raylib` is a C framework**.  `Raylib-CSharp-Vinculum` is a C# autogen wrapper using P/Invoke, which lets you gain raylib's powers in C# to quickly prototype your game ideas.
+[Raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, inclueds systems for: audio, 3D, 2D, 2D physics, fonts, animation an OpenGL abstraction layer and more.
+Inspired By `Xna` & The `Borland Graphics Interface`.  **However, `Raylib` is a C framework**.  `Raylib-CSharp-Vinculum` is a C# autogen wrapper, which lets you use Raylib in C#/.Net.

 ## High performance for 3d! (but `unsafe` to use)